 Is investing in Cardano risky?

-Despite Cardano’s bull run of a year so far, you might be surprised to hear that the project is not yet finished and there is not yet any major functionality.
+Despite Cardano’s bull run of 2021, you might be surprised to hear that the project is not yet finished and there is not yet any major functionality.

 This poses a major risk because when the project officially starts.
 If there are issues, it could have a terrible impact.